A Guide to Pet Insurance Deductibles

 What It Means To Have a High vs. Low Pet Insurance Deductible

 When reviewing pet insurance policies, you’ll have to choose whether you want a high- or low-deductible plan.
-Your choice will affect both your monthly premium and out-of-pocket costs when filing a pet insurance claim.
+Your choice affects both your monthly premium and out-of-pocket costs when filing a pet insurance claim.

-Considering the trade-offs between higher and lower deductibles for pet insurance can help you make the best decision for your financial situation and your pet’s needs.
+Considering the trade-offs between higher and lower deductibles can help you make the best decision for your financial situation and your pet’s needs.

 High-deductible pet insurance policy